-ACWW is a non-political, non-sectarian, international organization of 460 member societies (over nine million members) in 74 countries.
+ACWW is a non-political, non-sectarian, international organization of 450 member societies (over nine million members of which 1,500 are individual members) in 82 countries.
 It works to improve standards of living for all women and their families through its worldwide projects.
 ACWW also works with the United Nations on a consultative basis as a non-governmental organization (NGO).
 The work of ACWW is supported through memberships, Coins for Friendship donations and contributions to specific projects.
 The ACWW Triennial, a world conference, is held every three years.